NEW NEWPORT STREET

 New Newport Street Gallery

-Not so very new, Damien Hirst’s enterprise is on one of those streets you find increasingly in London that seem to appear out of nowhere despite being 200 years old, tucked in between the river and Lambeth Walk and part of a very rapid development of the entire stretch between Nine Elms and Elephant.
+Architecture meets mega-bucks art: not so very new, Damien Hirst’s enterprise is on one of those streets you find increasingly in London that seem to appear out of nowhere despite being 200 years old, tucked in between the river and Lambeth Walk and part of a very rapid development of the entire stretch between Nine Elms and Elephant.

 The building consists of renovated scene-painting studios and a brick extension by Caruso St John with their particular pared-back but highly refined architecture – somewhat at odds with the Hirst public persona? still, good use of a presumably generous budget and the proceeds of many skulls and butterflies.